Chiwinners/TAG_Design/README.md

 $$

 Thus, the enclosure must resist a **design pressure of 3.77 MPa (≈37.7 bar)** without yielding or delamination.
-The GFRP skin handles the primary compressive load, while the PLA core prevents buckling through internal support.
+The GFRP skin handles the bulk of the pressure load, while the PLA core prevents buckling in the composite skin through internal support.
-The resulting 5 mm composite wall (3 mm core + 2 mm GFRP) provides an ample margin against both collapse and wrinkling failure.
+The resulting 5 mm composite wall (3 mm core + 2 mm GFRP) provides an good margin against both collapse and wrinkling failure.

-#### 3D Printing Development
+#### 3D Printing Development and Manufacturing
-- **Process Parameters**: Printed using **0.2 mm nozzle**, **0.12–0.16 mm layer height**, and **100% infill** for maximum density.
+- **Process Parameters**: The pieces are setup to be printed using **0.2 mm nozzle** for better printing resolution, **0.12–0.16 mm layer height** in order to minimize inter-layer crevices, and **100% infill** to maximize structural integrity.
-- **Tolerances**: Nominal ±0.2 mm, with post-processing (fine sanding and resin impregnation) to achieve sealing-grade surfaces for O-rings.
+- **Tolerances**: ±0.2 mm from initial printing setup, with post-processing (fine sanding and resin impregnation) a finer margin can be achieved to prepare sealing-grade surfaces for O-rings.
-- **Impregnation Phase**: The printed hull is first coated in **low-viscosity vinyl ester resin** under vacuum to seal print lines before GFRP layup.
+- **Impregnation Phase**: The printed hull is first coated in **vinyl ester resin** under vacuum seal to seal print lines before GFRP layup.
-- **Layup Phase**: The 2 mm GFRP skin is applied using vacuum bagging, ensuring <2% void content and high fiber–resin adhesion.
+- **Layup Phase**: The 2 mm GFRP skin is applied using vacuum assisted layup methods, ensuring high fiber–resin adhesion and minimizing porosity in the matrix.
-- **Final Assembly**: Mating surfaces (hull–cover interface and sensor port) are machined or sanded to fit standard marine seal grooves per Parker specifications.
+- **Final Assembly**: Mating surfaces (hull–cover joint and sensor port) are sanded to tight fit but sealed with resin nonetheless.

----

 ### Mechanical Design - Attachment System

 #### Non-Invasive Coupling Approach
-*[Clamp mechanism design philosophy, padding materials, and animal safety features will be described]*
+The tag attaches to the shark’s dorsal fin using a **non-invasive clamp**.
+This was a pretty strict requirement from the start — no penetration, no sutures, nothing that would hurt or stress the animal.
+So, the design uses **two curved pads** that gently press on both sides of the fin, each one lined with a **silicone layer** to distribute pressure evenly and prevent slipping.

+The clamp closes through a **torsional spring** mounted on a pivot axis, which allows it to apply a consistent force while still being flexible enough to adjust to the fin’s shape.
+The pads have a **textured surface**, not for grip per se, but to avoid suction spots and allow a thin film of water to remain between the surfaces, reducing friction peaks.

+---

 #### Torsional Spring Mechanism
-- **Non-Invasive Retention**: Torsional spring avoids resorting to invasive attachment methods
-- **Controlled Pressure**: Silicon grip pads ensure low crushing pressure prevents detachment by drag
-- **Animal Safety**: Designed to guarantee no unnecessary harm to sharks while maintaining secure attachment
+The torsional spring handles the job of keeping the clamp closed without any active locking.
+It’s simple, really — two arms connected at the hinge with a coiled spring that resists opening.
+When the tag is attached, the spring stays in a “neutral” or stable state, so it’s not constantly over-stressed.

+From tests and calculations, the clamp needs to withstand the drag forces acting on the tag at high swimming speeds.
+At around **10 m/s**, the tag can generate roughly **67 N of drag**, based on the drag coefficient and frontal area.

+$$
+F_D = \tfrac{1}{2} \rho C_d A v^2
+$$

+where
+$\rho = 1025\ \mathrm{kg/m^3}$ (seawater density),
+$C_d = 0.6$,
+$A = 0.00219\ \mathrm{m^2}$,
+$v = 10\ \mathrm{m/s}$

+so

+$$
+F_D = 0.5 \times 1025 \times 0.6 \times 0.00219 \times 10^2 \approx 67\ \mathrm{N}
+$$

+To keep the tag in place, the friction between the pads and the fin must at least balance that drag.
+With a friction coefficient $\mu = 0.5$ and **two clamp pads** sharing the load, the normal force per pad should be:

+$$
+N = \frac{F_D \times FS}{2 \mu}
+$$

+Using a safety factor $FS = 1.25$:

+$$
+N = \frac{67 \times 1.25}{2 \times 0.5} = 83.75\ \mathrm{N}
+$$

+So each pad needs roughly **84 N** of normal force.
+That’s not huge, but it’s enough to hold firmly without crushing tissue — the silicone helps spread it over about **60 cm²**, which keeps the contact pressure below **15 kPa**, well within safe limits for soft biological surfaces.

+---

 #### Spring Calculations and Grip Pad Sizing
-*[Mechanical spring design, force calculations, contact pressure distribution, and pad dimensioning will be detailed]*
+From those numbers, the torsional spring was chosen to deliver about **120 N·mm per degree** at its working angle, with preload adjusted so it hits that 84 N per side when the clamp is closed.
+Each pad measures **10 cm × 6 cm**, with a slight curvature radius of about **40–45 mm**, which fits most medium-sized dorsal fins (typical thickness 15–35 mm).

+The spring itself is stainless steel — nothing fancy, just reliable, marine-grade, and easy to replace if fatigue ever shows up.
+The housing isolates it from direct seawater contact through a thin resin coating to avoid corrosion over long deployments.

+---

 ### Mechanical Design - Pelton Turbine

 #### Turbine Configuration
-*[Turbine blade design, flow optimization, and energy conversion efficiency analysis will be presented]*
+On the turbine side, things get a bit more experimental.
+The tag carries a **small Pelton wheel** on the lateral section, placed so that the flow moving past the tag hits the buckets almost tangentially.
+That was done on purpose — to get a decent spin rate without too much added drag.

+The turbine connects to a **9 V DC motor**, which doubles as a generator.
+It’s not directly coupled by a shaft (that’d leak under pressure), but instead through a **magnetic coupling system** that transfers torque across the sealed wall.
+The outside rotor spins in water; the inner magnets follow on the dry side, turning the motor.

+The hole that houses the turbine is shaped carefully — all edges are filleted, and the inner pocket blends smoothly into the main surface to reduce local turbulence.
+Still, adding the turbine naturally bumps the drag a bit.
+Based on the projected area of the runner (about 25 mm diameter), the extra drag can be approximated by:

+$$
+\Delta F = \tfrac{1}{2} \rho C_{d,p} A_p v^2
+$$

+with $C_{d,p} \approx 1.1$, $A_p = \pi (0.0125)^2 = 4.9 \times 10^{-4}\ \mathrm{m^2}$, and $v = 10\ \mathrm{m/s}$:

+$$
+\Delta F \approx 0.5 \times 1025 \times 1.1 \times 4.9\times10^{-4} \times 10^2 \approx 27.7\ \mathrm{N}
+$$

+So roughly **28 N of additional drag** from the turbine at top speed — acceptable, considering it’s generating usable power at that point.
+The geometry keeps the flow attached and avoids cavitation, which could otherwise tear up the small buckets.

+---

+#### Flow and Structural Notes
+The turbine cavity reinforces internally through the GFRP shell; no direct shaft penetrations are made.
+Heat from the motor dissipates through the composite wall into the surrounding seawater.
+The result is a compact, self-contained generator that stays sealed up to **300 m depth**, without risking leaks from rotating seals.

+---